Dancers and Choreographers

 Pros and Cons of a Dancer and ChoreographerPros

-- Health takes a beating because of rigorous practice.
+- Health may takes beating because of rigorous practice.
 Its an investment.
 Be Wise.